-- 1. the equivalent of six (6) credit hours of introductory courses from among: - PHIL 1013 Introduction to Philosophy I: Ancient and Medieval - PHIL 1023 Introduction to Philosophy II: Modern and Contemporary - PHIL 1033 Atheism: An Introduction to Philosophy - PHIL 1043 Free Will: An Introduction to Philosophy - PHIL 1053 Life and Death: An Introduction to Philosophy - PHIL 1063 Myth and Reason: An Introduction to Philosophy - PHIL 1073 Robot & Animal Ethics: An Introduction to Philosophy
+- 1. The equivalent of six (6) credit hours\ of introductory courses from among: - PHIL 1013 What is Philosophy?
+(Historical Introduction 1) - PHIL 1023 What is Philosophy?
+(Historical Introduction 2) - PHIL 1033 Atheism: An Introduction to Philosophy - PHIL 1043 Free Will: An Introduction to Philosophy - PHIL 1053 Myth and Reason: and Introduction to Philosophy - PHIL 1063 Life and Death: An Introduction to Philosophy - PHIL 1073 Robot & Animal Ethics: An Introduction to Philosophy